Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 ### Registering a Thing

-Once a Thing Registry has been found and been befriended, the Thing can register itself with the registry.
+Once a Thing Registry has been found, the Thing can register itself with the registry.
 A concentrator can register itself, and its nodes if it wishes to.
-Registration of a Thing requires the Thing to send its *conceptual identity* in a `<register/>` element to the Thing Registry in a `<iq type="set">` stanza.
+Registration of a Thing requires the Thing to send its *conceptual identity* in a `<register/>` element to the Thing Registry in an `<iq type="set">` stanza.
 The following subsections describe different alternatives.

 #### Registering a stand-alone Thing